 - How much experience do you and your health care team have using this treatment for my type of cancer?

-Learn more about questions to ask the doctor.
+Find more questions to ask the doctor.

 Considering a clinical trial

-- Express your feelings through journaling.
+- Express your feelings in a journal or a blog

-- Practice stress management and relaxation techniques.
+- Practicing stress management and relaxation techniques